saucelabs/sauce-docs/docs/mobile-apps/features/virtual-usb.md

 <img src={useBaseUrl('img/virtual-usb/vusb-devicename.jpg')} alt="Virtual USB Device Name" width="500" />

 The device you choose will be allocated specifically to you while your session is active.
-Other users in your organization will see it marked **Busy**.
+Other users in your organization will see it marked **In Use**.

 As a reminder, vUSB only works on private devices (marked with a <img src={useBaseUrl('img/live-testing/green-icon.png')} alt="Sauce Labs Private Device Icon" width="17" />).
 A quick way to find your organization's private devices from the device list is to click **Filters** and toggle **Private Devices**.